-The majority of visitors to Italy make a beeline for the big-hitting, headline attractions: Rome, Venice, Florence, the Amalfi Coast… But if you want to avoid the crowds on your holidays while still soaking up Italy’s gorgeous scenery, fantastic weather, and incredible cultural heritage, you could do a lot worse than ignoring the obvious top spots and heading to Umbria instead.
+The majority of visitors to Italy make a beeline for the big-hitting, headline attractions: Rome, Venice, Florence, the Amalfi Coast.
+And admittedly, these are all great place to visit on any European City Itinerary.
+But if you want to avoid the crowds on your holidays while still soaking up Italy’s gorgeous scenery, fantastic weather, and incredible cultural heritage, you could do a lot worse than ignoring the obvious top spots and heading to Umbria instead.

 Umbria is slap bang in the middle of Italy, and is the only region that doesn’t have either a coastline, or a border with any other country.

 It might not be as famous as other areas of Italy like Tuscany, home to Florence and Pisa, or Campania, gateway to the Amalfi Coast, Mount Vesuvius, and the island of Capri – but what it lacks in A-list status it more than makes up for in undulating landscapes, intriguing history and impressive architecture.
 Take your holidays in Umbria, and I guarantee you won’t be disappointed.

 I went to Umbria in July for a family holiday.
 We spent a week staying at the imposing Villa Ceccomoro near the town of Todi.

 The house is on a hill, surrounded by rolling landscapes on two sides, which makes for a perfect spot for sunset drinks and dinner.